 Factors that influence exercise economy/efficiency

-1. Neuromuscular co-ordination – every muscular contraction in the human body requires a co-ordinated contraction of muscles and muscle fibres.
+Every muscular contraction in the human body requires a co-ordinated contraction of muscles and muscle fibres.
 In addition to the coordination of muscle fibres and muscle fibres, there also needs to be co-ordination between groups of working muscles.

 Through training, and specifically through deliberate practice, we can achieve a greater level of co-ordination between muscle fibres, muscles, and groups of muscles.
 This greater level of coordination, leads to a greater the level of efficiency and reduces the energy cost of exercise.

-2. The percentage of Type I muscle fibres – research has shown that the percent of type I muscle fibres affects exercise economy (Mogensen et al., 2006; Horowitz et al., 1993; Coyle 1992;) due to type I muscle fibres have a greater level of efficiency than type II muscle fibres.
+Research has shown that the percent of type I muscle fibres affects exercise economy (Mogensen et al., 2006; Horowitz et al., 1993; Coyle 1992;) due to type I muscle fibres have a greater level of efficiency than type II muscle fibres.

 Some athletes have a higher percentage of slow twitch muscle fibres.
 Making them more efficient at endurance exercise.
 As well as Type I muscle fibres, we know that Type IIa (fast twitch oxidative) muscle fibres have greater levels of efficiency than Type IIb (fast twitch glycolytic) muscle fibres.
 Through specific endurance training we can further increase the efficiency of Type IIa muscle fibres.

-3. Elastic energy storage and return – an enhanced elastic energy storage and return is known to have a positive effect on exercise economy (Sawicki et al., 2009).
+An enhanced elastic energy storage and return is known to have a positive effect on exercise economy (Sawicki et al., 2009).
 This is particularly important in dynamic sports such as running where we convert potential and kinetic energy into elastic energy stored within the tendons and muscles.
 The ability to store and use this elastic energy can be improved by specific training such as max velocity training and plyometrics.

-4. Joint stability and decreased flexibility – both increased joint stability and decreased flexibility appear to enhance exercise efficiency in dynamic sports like walking and running.
+Both increased joint stability and decreased flexibility appear to enhance exercise efficiency in dynamic sports like walking and running.
 Research has shown that decreased joint flexibility – particularly in the hip and calf regions – is associated with improved running economy (Jones 2002; Craib et al. 1996; Gleim et al. 1990) and walking economy (Hunter et al., 2008; Gleim et al. 1990).
 In support of this the use of orthotics – often used to reduce excessive pronation and increase stability – have been shown to positively influence running economy at lower intensities (Burke and Papuga 2012).